enterprise-contract/ec-policies/README.md

 ### Building the docs

-The documentation is built using Antora.
-Install Antora as per [the instructions][antora] and then you should be able to build the docs like
+The documentation is built using [Antora][antora].
+You should be able to build the docs like this:
-this:

-    make docs-refresh
+    make docs-render

 Those docs are published [here][docs] and imported automatically into the official [HACBS Documentation][hacbsdocs].